 An Overactive Bladder

 One reason many of us wake at night is to go to the toilet.
-This short trip can interrupt your sleep enough that it then takes a while to get back to sleep and you’re not getting as much deep sleep as you need.
+This short trip can interrupt your sleep enough that it then takes a while to get back to sleep and you’re not getting as much deep sleep as you need urologist in London.
 Changing your diet and cutting caffeine could help, but you may find you still need to cut your fluid intake after around 6 pm.

 We often stay up late watching TV or on our computers, go to bed and then spend another ten minutes on our phones.
 This can have a hugely negative effect on your sleep.
 Try turning all devices off for an hour before you go to bed and leave your phone in another room overnight.

 Getting plenty of sleep shouldn’t be a struggle.
 Try making a few simple changes to your lifestyle and if that doesn’t help, speak to your GP who may be able to offer further advice.